becomevocal/vanilla-agent/packages/widget/README.md

 ### Development notes

-- The widget streams results using SSE and mirrors Travrse’s `flow_complete`/`step_chunk` events.
+- The widget streams results using SSE and mirrors the backend `flow_complete`/`step_chunk` events.
-- Tailwind classes are prefixed with `tvw-` and scoped to `#chat-widget-root`, so they won’t collide with the host page.
+- Tailwind classes are prefixed with `tvw-` and scoped to `#chaty-assistant-root`, so they won’t collide with the host page.
 - Run `pnpm dev` from the repository root to boot the example proxy (`examples/proxy`) and the vanilla demo (`examples/embedded-app`).
 - The proxy prefers port `43111` but automatically selects the next free port if needed.